 If you're looking for ways to keep costs down and make your divorce less stressful, finding an alternative to the traditional court process is crucial.
 And, for many people, paying a lawyer thousands of dollars to handle the process is simply out of the question.
 If you want to get a cheap divorce, you have some options.
 One of the easiest is online divorce.

-Online divorce is not for you when:
+Online divorce is not for you if:

 Once you've found a few options, you can dig deeper to find the best match for your needs.
 Most online divorce services have informative websites where you'll find detailed information about what they can and can't do for you, as well as a description of how the process works and what costs and fees you can expect.

 Look for services that explain their process clearly and thoroughly, since this is a strong indicator that the service will continue to provide similar clarity once you've signed up.
 Check out any demos on the website.
 Just in case the service doesn't live up to your expectations, find out if there's a guarantee or warranty.
 You might also consider whether the service has good security measure on its website, since you'll be providing a lot of confidential information.

 Online divorce services charge $199 to $2,500, and you can split the fee with your spouse.
 Even at the higher end of the range, that's a big savings compared to the typical cost of divorce when both spouses hire lawyers.
 These charges don't usually include court filing fees, notarization fees, or service of process fees, which can amount to a few hundred dollars.

 Some services have a subscription-type model where you pay monthly for as long as it takes to finalize your divorce.
 But if you're wary of getting stuck in a recurring subscription, look for a service that offers a one-time flat fee.